Cyprian and Justina: Legend

 Saint Cyprian and the demon, 14th-century manuscript of the Golden Legend.

-Cyprian, known by the title of "the Magician", to distinguish him from Cyprian, Bishop of Carthage, received a liberal education in his youth, and particularly applied himself to astrology; after which he traveled for improvement through Greece, Egypt, India, etc. Cyprian was a magician in Antioch and dealt in sorcery.
+Cyprian,Named Heromatyr known by the title of "the Magician", to distinguish him from Cyprian, Bishop of Carthage,Born July 6th 304 received a liberal education in his youth, and particularly applied himself to astrology; after which he traveled for improvement through Greece, Egypt, India, etc. Cyprian was a magician in Antioch and dealt in sorcery.

 Justina is known for converting Cyprian, and is said to have been a young woman who took private vows of chastity.
 She was killed during the persecutions of the Roman emperor Diocletian in the year 304 AD.

 A would-be suitor – a pagan lawyer – sought the aid of Cyprian's magic to induce Justina into marrying him.
 Cyprian sent a demon to torment Justina, hoping to arouse carnal passions within her.
 The charms and spells had no effect on Justina, who, in chastity and purity, spent her time in prayer and fasting.
 Cyprian again employed sorcery, sending "the chief of the demons" to Justina, who likewise was conquered by a certain "Sign of Christ".
 Brought to despair, Cyprian made the Sign himself and in this way was freed from the toils of Satan.
 Cyprian summarily burned any books of spells and sorcery in his possession in front of a bishop of the Church, sealing his commitment to a new life as a Christian.
 He was baptized and received into the Church and was made preeminent by miraculous gifts.
 Cyprian then became, in succession, a deacon, priest, and finally, bishop after being named as the successor to Anthimus, bishop of Antioch, while Justina became abbess of a convent.

 The martyrdom of Cyprian and Justina shown in the 11th century Menologion of Basil II.